Hans Krueger: Pre-war SS career

 Krueger was born in Posen (now Poznań), then part of Prussia within the German Empire.
 Together with his parents, he fled back to Germany or was expelled from the Second Polish Republic in 1918 (after the Treaty of Versailles), and ever since held a deep-seated hatred for Polish people.
 He joined the SA Storm Division in 1929 at the age of twenty.
 Although his training was in agriculture Krueger rose rapidly in the SA ranks thanks to his dedication to Nazism.
 After the Nazi rise to power in January 1933, Krueger was appointed head of the Oranienburg concentration camp political division and distinguished himself by his ruthlessness.
 As a member of the SA he was made section head of the labour office in the camp after the Night of the Long Knives in June 1934.

 Krueger joined the Gestapo in 1939 after the invasion of Poland and soon relocated to Kraków in the semi-colonial General Government.
 His long Nazi past helped him acquire a position with the Kommandateur der Sicherheitspolizei und des SD (KdS) as the director of the SiPo-SD School in the resort town of Zakopane, where the Polish Tatra Confederation members were tortured.
 He trained Ukrainian collaborators from Galicia, as future SiPo-SD personnel.
 Krueger's subsequent advancement came with the German invasion of the Soviet Union of 22 June 1941, when he joined the Sonderkommando z.b.V. (for special assignments) as deputy to Karl Eberhard Schöngarth.
-Soon later, he took part in the occupation of Lvov and on 12 October 1941 commanded the same men he trained in the Bloody Sunday massacre of Jews at Stanislau.
+Soon after, he took part in the occupation of Lvov and on 12 October 1941 commanded the same men he trained in the Bloody Sunday massacre of Jews at Stanislau.

 Hans Krueger (sometimes spelled Krüger) is not to be confused with Hans Krüger (1902–1971), an SS judge in occupied western Poland, even though their wartime activities and postwar careers were in many ways similar.
 The judge Krüger was "the terror of the Konitz prison" (Chojnice) issuing death sentences for the smallest (real or imagined) offenses.
 The Gestapo Krueger's operations in the south would be defined as crimes against humanity under international law.